 Furthermore, you can use blockchain proof of concept in these use cases –

 Identity management is a big hassle when it comes to enterprises.
 Furthermore, many often impersonate other people’s identity and commit serious crimes.
 Even in trade financer, many companies have to deal with fake companies and fake documents.

-Moreover, with identity management, you can also track products or even offer multifactor authentication process for extremely sensitive information.
+Moreover, with digital identity management, you can also track products or even offer multifactor authentication process for extremely sensitive information.
 However, the identity sector is a sensitive sector that relies mostly on security and privacy.